Annual Governance Statement of the Governing Body of Holy Cross Catholic Primary School

 Holy Cross is a Catholic School which seeks to build a closer partnership with parents, the parish and the wider community.
 We work hard to provide an environment which is secure, stimulating and happy, and where everyone is appreciated and enabled to give of their best.

 We encourage all to have respect for each individual, to be honest, tolerant, just and forgiving and to develop a closer relationship with each other and through this a closer relationship with God.

 We recognise Jean Baptiste Debrabant’s vision that;

 “A Christian-based education is a sure hope for the future of religion and society”.

-The Governing Body of Holy Cross Catholic Primary School was re-constituted in 2014 and is now made up of 1 Staff Governor (elected by the staff), the Headteacher (an automatic member), 2 Parent Governors (elected by parents), 1 Local Authority Governor (appointed by the Local Authority) and 7 Foundation Governors.
+The Governing Body of Holy Cross Catholic Primary School was re-constituted in 2014 and is now made up of 1 Staff Governor (elected by the staff), the Headteacher (an automatic member), 2 Parent Governors (elected by parents), 1 Local Authority Governor (nominated by the Local Authority and appointed by the Governing Body) and 7 Foundation Governors.
 Foundation Governors are appointed by the Trustees who are the La Sainte Union sisters.
 Governors appointed by the Governing Body are people who, in its opinion, have the skills required to contribute to the effective governance and success of the school.
 In accordance with best practice, our Governors are selected on the basis of their skills, knowledge and experience.

 The membership of the Governing Body is reviewed at each full Governing Body meeting and a skills audit is conducted regularly to ensure that the Governing Body is made up of highly skilled, committed and effective members.